EnterDeep – Environmental Impact of Microbial Interaction with Deep Oceanic Crust.

 Unveiling the deep biosphere – from Empirical Observation to Process quantification

-The project is a personal grant given to Steffen Leth Jørgensen and is funded by the Bergen Research Foundation through their recruitment program (2017-2021)
+The project is a personal grant given to Steffen Leth Jørgensen and is funded by the Trond Mohn Foundation through their recruitment program (2017-2021)

 This project aims to establish a research group with high international impact, able to advance our knowledge of the marine subsurface biosphere.
 Currently, our understanding of the deep marine biosphere primarily stems from observations that rarely allow microbial functions, physiologies or activities to be determined.
 Hence, we are unable to identify key controlling factors and establish predictive models of ecosystem dynamics.
 In essence, we are left surprisingly ignorant of Earth’s largest and arguably oldest ecosystem, its functioning, and how it affects our planet.
 Progress depends on uncovering the cell physiology of key microbial groups and quantifying the coupling between geochemical landscapes and microbial dynamics.
 Our research group pursue such progress along two main axes of investigation: